To speak to a specialist cancer nurse,

 Mon—Thurs 9am—7pm Fri 9am—5pm

 One of the simplest things you can do to protect your skin from UV rays is to cover it with clothes.
+You don’t have to buy special clothes either; most fabrics will provide some protection.

 Make sure to pack a bucket or legionnaire hat - it's a lifesaver!